plone/plone.z3cform/README.rst

 in later versions of Zope:

 * To support both an earlier version of Zope and Zope 2.12+
-* To re-use the same form in multiple views or viewlets
+* To reuse the same form in multiple views or viewlets
 * To use the ``IPageTemplate`` adapter lookup semantics from z3c.form to provide a different default or override template for the overall page layout, while retaining (or indeed customising independently) the default